-The positive interlock is located on the breaker's left side as shown in Fig. 16.
+The positive interlock is located on the breaker left side as shown in Fig. 16.
 As the breaker moves between the CONNECTED and TEST positions, the positive interlock engages with a ramp cam located in the breaker compartment.
-This cam raises the interlock's lever assembly causing the trip shaft to move and preventing the trip latch from engaging with the secondary latch assembly roller.
+This cam raises the interlock lever assembly causing the trip shaft to rotate and prevent the trip latch from engaging with the secondary latch assembly roller.
 The breaker is held trip-free and cannot be closed during this interval.